vienie/Google-IT-Automation-with-Python/Automating Real-World Tasks with Python/Week 4 - Final Course Project/README.md

 **supplier_image_upload.py** script is created to upload jpeg images from the ~/supplier-data/images directory and uploads them to the web server fruit catalog (ie, /mediaimages/).

 Django REST framework is already installed and running on the web server.
-Created a Python script that will automatically POST the fruit images and their respective description in JSON format. **run.py** scritp will process the text filesfrom ~/supplier-data/descriptions directory and upload (as JSON format) to web service.
+Created a Python script that will automatically POST the fruit images and their respective description in JSON format. **run.py** script will process the text files from ~/supplier-data/descriptions directory and upload (as JSON format) to web service.
 Check the website (http://[linux-instance-IP-Address]/) to make sure the HTML webpage is displaying the uploaded content.

 Created **reports.py** script to generate PDF report and **report_email.py** to process supplier fruit description data from ~/supplier-data/descriptions directory.
 Created **emails.py** to send the email once PDF is generated.
 Make sure to login to Roundcube webmail program to check email has been received.